 Writing a pitch seems to be a minefield but it should be an easy process.
 If you’d like to know how to write a pitch that gets noticed read on.

 I could share many more bad email pitch examples but let’s move on to how you should write a pitch:

 - Never pitch strangers by email or any other way.
-Build a relationship with them first on Twitter or by commenting on their blog.
-Unless you have some connection with them before you write your pitch your email will be deleted straight away.
+Build a relationship with them first on Twitter or by putting a few comments on their blog.
+Unless you have some connection with them before you write your pitch, your email will be deleted straight away.

 - Be sincere and personal.

 - Get your facts right and show them you’ve read their blog.
 Most bloggers love to support and help the readers who support them.